Key insights

 - Z59.02 (unsheltered homelessness)

-CMS is also interested in receiving feedback on how to foster documentation and reporting of the various diagnosis codes describing social and economic circumstances to reflect each health care encounter more accurately, and to improve the reliability and validity of the coded data including in support of efforts to advance health equity.
+CMS continues to be interested in receiving feedback on how to foster documentation and reporting of the various diagnosis codes describing social and economic circumstances to reflect each health care encounter more accurately, and to improve the reliability and validity of the coded data including in support of efforts to advance health equity.

 CMS believes including the information will help the agency better understand the impact of addressing social determinants has on clinical evaluation, extended length of hospital stay, increased nursing care or monitoring or both, and comprehensive discharge planning.